-Press F2 to run the Setup program and try to correct the problem.
+Press F2 (give the system a few seconds to enter Setup; the F2 on screen will be highlighted to illustrate that the system is processing the request) to run the Setup program and try to correct the problem.
 If you still get an error message after you change the setting, or if the "cure" seems even worse, call for help.